digris/doc-openbroadcast-platform/source/application/library/index.rst

 * **User name**: The name of the user who created the release profile.
 * **Creation date**: The date the release profile was created.

 To play the release, move the cursor over the Cover art and click on the 'Play' icon.
-The :ref:`popup player <popup-player>` opens automatically and start playing it.

 .. figure:: img/release-list-card-play.png

+   The :ref:`popup player <popup-player>` opens and starts playing it automatically

-To access additional options, click on **more options** (3 dots), then select one of the available options.
+To access additional options, click on **more options** (3 dots) to open the menu and then click on an option.

 .. figure:: img/release-list-card-options.png

-The options are:
+The available options are:

 * **Queue**: Queue the tracks in :ref:`the popup player <popup-player>`.
 * **Download**: Download the entire release.
-* **Edit**: Open the :ref:`edit form <release-form>` for the release.
+* **Edit**: Open the :ref:`form view <release-form>` of the release.
 * **Admin view**: *(Admin only)*.

 .. note::